Occurring over a short time or rapidly changing. Often refers to pain that occurs suddenly.

 Polymethyl methacrylate.
 A material used as bone cement for orthopedic and spine surgery.

 Rear.
-Being on back side.
+Being on the backside.
 In rear position.

 The attitude or position of the body.